fermga/TNFR-LFS/docs/index.md

 - **TNFR × LFS toolkit** is the software package documented in this site; it contains the CLI, Python modules and exporter pipelines.
 - Identifiers that use underscores (e.g. `tnfr_lfs`) coexist with
-  configuration templates that share the same convention (e.g.
-  `tnfr_lfs.toml`) to preserve compatibility with existing scripts.
+  configuration templates declared under `[tool.tnfr_lfs]` or within legacy `tnfr_lfs.toml` files to preserve compatibility with existing scripts.

 ## Resources